I'm Doin' Fine Now: The Pasadenas version

 In 1992, British group the Pasadenas released a cover of the song, retitled "I'm Doing Fine Now", that peaked at number four in the United Kingdom for four weeks, selling over 200,000 copies in the process.
-The single was released in January 1992 by Columbia Records from their third album, Yours Sincerely (1992).
+The single was released in January 1992 from their third album, Yours Sincerely (1992).
 It was produced by Ian Levine and Billy Griffin, and also reached the top 10 in Belgium, Greece, and Ireland.